hmteditors/leiden/README.md

 * **?**: status unknown
 * **!**: currently being worked on
 * **-**: not started

+##Problems?

+* If you do not understand your virtual machine, ask Tazuko
+* If you do not understand git or github, ask Bart
+* If you do not understand a scholion, ask Ineke
+* If you do not know what to do next, go to the progress table and find your team a new task
+* Have a look at the wiki, and the useful links over there
+* Try to help each other (you will learn most this way)
+* If nobody knows how to solve an editorial problem, report a new issue

 ##Basic infrastructure for working with digital representations of manuscripts